Renee shares with us some of the most common things she is asked about Acupuncture.

 Acupuncture is a whole system of medicine, originating in ancient China about 3,500 years ago.
 It involves insertion of needles into the body at specific locations to correct imbalances in the flow of energy in the body.
 I get asked many questions about acupuncture, and the following addresses the three most common questions I receive from patients and physicians.

-If you would like to know more about how acupuncture and Chinese Medicine can help you, call reception on 9555 8806 to discuss your specific health concern and to schedule an appointment.
+If you would like to know more about how acupuncture and Chinese Medicine can help you, call reception on 9555 8806 to discuss your specific health concern.
+To schedule an appointment, click here.